cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 There are many choices that can be made when designing a machine representation for floating point numbers.
-After decades of vendor-specific formats, IEEE standardized the initial version of {{IEEE754}} in 1985, updated in 2008 and 2019.
+After decades of vendor-specific formats, IEEE standardized {{IEEE754}}, initially in 1985, updated in 2008 and then 2019 (IEC 559 is then mirroring IEEE 754).
-This standard is widely adopted, offering choices such as binary vs. decimal floating point numbers, and different representation sizes.
+This standard is widely adopted in hardware and software, offering choices such as binary vs. decimal floating point numbers, and different representation sizes.
-Out of the large choice available, CBOR directly supports binary16, binary32, and binary64, signed binary floating point formats in 16, 32, and 64 bits, colloquially known as half (16 bits), single (32 bits), and double (64 bits) precision.
+Out of the large choice available, CBOR directly supports the three formats binary16, binary32, and binary64, i.e., the signed binary floating point formats in 16, 32, and 64 bits, colloquially known as half (16 bits), single (32 bits), and double (64 bits) precision.
-Most platforms that support floating point computation support at least single precision, usually also double precision, while half precision is mostly used for storage and interchange only.
+Most platforms that support floating point computation support at least single precision, except for the most constrained ones also double precision, while half precision is mostly used for storage and interchange only and may be software-supported only.

 ## Integer vs. Floating Point